General Terms of Business

 9.1 Dr. Hönle is liable without limitation for intent and gross negligence.

-10.1 Installation and customer service are carried out by Dr. Hönle or by specialist companies authorised by Dr. Hönle.
+10.1.
+Installation and after-sales service are carried out by Dr. Hönle or by authorised specialist companies arranged by Dr. Hönle.

-10.2 Before delivery of UV-irradiation equipment, the customer must ensure that the site is easily accessible, given the structural requirements, adequate space, adequate ventilation, floor suitable for rollers and the weight of the UV device, sufficient carrying capacity and the necessary electrical connections are present, sufficiently protected against moisture and brine, sufficiently shielded from the rest of the practice area against the usual operating noise of the device.
-When connecting a computer remote control from the registration, the corresponding computer cable must already be installed before delivery.
+10.2.
+Prior to delivery of UV irradiation equipment, the customer shall ensure that the installation site is easily accessible, that the structural requirements are met, that there is sufficient space, sufficient ventilation, a floor suitable for castors and the weight of the UV equipment, sufficient load-bearing capacity of the floor as well as the necessary electrical connections are available, sufficiently protected against moisture and brine, sufficiently shielded from the other practice area against the usual operating noises of the equipment.
+If a computer remote control is connected from the registration, the corresponding computer cable must already have been laid before delivery.

-10.3 Difficulties in the delivery and installation of UV irradiation systems will be invoiced separately to the customer, as well as all costs incurred if, on delivery on the day of the agreed assembly date, the conditions specified in clause 10.2 are not met.
+10.3 The customer shall be invoiced separately for any difficulties in the delivery and installation of UV irradiation systems, as well as for all costs incurred if the prerequisites specified in Section 10.2 are not present on delivery on the day of the agreed installation date.

-11.1 The contract is subject to applicable export control laws.
+The contract is subject to applicable export control laws.
 Products may not be exported to another country or region if prohibited by export control laws.
-Customers intending to export a product to another country will need an export license that may be required by law.
-The costs of the export, in particular customs duties, taxes, fees and further costs are to be borne by the customer.
+Customers who intend to export a product to another country must obtain an export license, if required by law.
+The costs of export, in particular customs duties, taxes, fees and other costs are to be borne by the customer.

-12.1 Should one or more provisions of the contract be or become invalid or void or if the contract contains a gap, this does not affect the validity of the contract.
-The ineffective provision is replaced by an effective one, which comes closest to the economic intent.
+13.1 If one or more provisions become invalid or void or if the conditions contains a loophole, this shall not affect the validity of the conditions.
+The invalid provision shall be replaced by a valid provision which comes as close as possible to the economic intention.

-12.2 The law of the Federal Republic of Germany applies.
-The provisions of the United Nations Convention on Contracts for the International Sale of Goods are excluded.
+13.2.
+The law of the Federal Republic of Germany shall apply.
+The provisions of the UN Convention on Contracts for the International Sale of Goods are excluded.